top of page

 1. Religion and Spirituality

 Discussing your core values and beliefs with your partner is essential for building a strong foundation in your relationship.
-Start open conversations about your personal values and beliefs and how you can bring those into your shared life.
-This helps you understand each other better and strengthens your connection.
+Discussing these core beliefs isn't about agreeing on every single detail; it’s about understanding what matters most to your partner so you can naturally weave those values into your shared life.

 2. Finances